 Say goodbye to bait-and-switch tactics and say hello to the enterprise version of the free trial.

 We’ve seen brands get burned time after time with bait-and-switch tactics who have to live through multi-year contracts with a technology vendor that they hate.
-Believe it or not, it’s possible to choose an ESP that you’ll love, and the Proof of Concept is one of the keys ways to help you do so.
+Believe it or not, it’s possible to choose an email service provider (ESP) that you’ll love, and the proof of concept is one of the key ways to help you do so.

-Try-before-you-buy isn’t just reserved for SMB.
-The Proof Of Concept (POC) model is helping brands evolve from the traditional Request For Proposal (RFP) to adopt technology they love.
+Try-before-you-buy isn’t just reserved for SMBs.
+The proof of concept (POC) model is helping brands evolve from the traditional request for proposal (RFP) to adopt technology they love.

 A request for proposal (RFP) is an open bid in which a brand announces that funding is available for a particular project or program, and vendors can place bids for the project’s completion.

 Essentially, an RFP answers specific questions about how a vendor will meet needs and goals of the requesting brand.
 These lengthy documents include detailed information on requirements like function, workflow, business goals, and integration specs to the vendors.
 It outlines the bidding process and contract terms, and provides guidance on how the bid should be formatted and presented.

 The RFP often includes: